eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Metabolic Diseases

 Disease-specific tests

-• Granulocytes studies reveal the presence of coarse metachromatic inclusions in patients with mucopolysaccharidosis type VII (MPS VII).
+Granulocytes studies reveal the presence of coarse metachromatic inclusions in patients with Sly syndrome (mucopolysaccharidosis type VII [MPS VII]).

-• Diagnosis is confirmed by demonstration of beta-D-glucuronidase deficiency in cultured leucocytes or fibroblasts.
+Diagnosis is confirmed by demonstration of beta-glucuronidase deficiency in cultured leukocytes or fibroblasts.
 Pseudodeficient alleles make mild forms more difficult to identify and make prenatal diagnosis difficult.

 Prenatal diagnosis

-• Prenatal diagnosis for the enzyme deficiency may also be offered to parents with an affected child using the following methods:
+Prenatal diagnosis of beta-glucuronidase deficiency also may be offered to expectant couples with a history of a previously affected child, using the following methods:

 • Enzyme assay of amniotic fluid